You-sha/Wine-Quality-Prediction/readme.md

 We can see that alcohol content and density have the biggest impact on the quality of a wine.
 The higher the alcohol content, the better the quality, and the lower the density the better the quality.
 Residual sugars seem to have the least impact on quality.

 ## Models
-I split the data into features and target, and then into a training and a test set.
-Then I fit it into the models.
+I split the data into features and a target (the 'quality' column), and then into a training and a test set using the train test split from sklearn.
+Then I start fitting the training sets into the models.
 ### Logistic Regression
+Logistic Regression model in sklearn, (solver='liblinear')

 <img src="https://user-images.githubusercontent.com/123200960/219413997-99d93bc2-31f2-4540-a809-03f87ce404f8.png" width="600" height="400">

+The model only performs 1% better than just guesswork.
+This indicates that the data is difficult to be accurately seperated by drawing a line, and so Logistic Regression is not a good model to use.

 ### K-Neighbors Classifier